TheRobBrennan/nextjs-grandstack-starter-typescript/README.md

 # Navigate to your desired directory (such as app)
 $ cd app

-# Use npm init to create a package.json with common values for your app
+# Use npm init to create a package.json with typical values for your app
 $ npm init

 # Install required Next.js and React dependencies